- Florida Sports Betting Sites

 Is Online Sports Betting legal in Florida?

-No. Despite a compact with the Seminole Tribe that legalizes Florida online sports betting was approved by state lawmakers and signed by Gov. Ron DeSantis, a federal judge ruled the compact violated federal law by allowing online sports betting off tribal lands.
-The Seminole Tribe is appealing but lost several motion's to stay the ruling, so it halted operations on the Hard Rock sportsbook app on Dec.
-4, 2021.
+No, and it won't be until at least 2025.
+Despite a compact with the Seminole Tribe that legalizes Florida online sports betting was approved by state lawmakers and signed by Gov. Ron DeSantis, a federal judge ruled the compact violated federal law by allowing online sports betting off tribal lands.
+An appeal is underway, but in the meantime an effort to get a constitutional amendment fell short of the signatures needed.
+It will now have to wait until the next election in 2024, which means it wouldn't go live until 2025.

 When will Online Sports Betting be available in Florida?